How to drive your car in Rome? [Full Rome ZTL map for Cars]

 How to obtain permits?

-This permit allows you to enter and drive in the ZTL, but not park on the street – you will have to search for a private parking garage.
-The only exception is for school buses, which can park in front of the institution only for students to board and leave the vehicle.
+For non-residents, there is a Transit permit category.
+It allows you to enter a ZTL and drive freely within its territory but not park on the street – you will have to find a private parking garage.
+The only exception is for school buses, which may park in front of the academic institution only for students to board and leave the vehicle.

 For trucks, this permit has the following cost: